 Macon County does not have contracts with Lobbyists, however does pay dues to some government sector lobbying associations which include most Departmental Associations as well as the following:

-Click here to view the FY15 Macon County Display Budget.
-Copies are also available in the Auditor's or County Board office.
+FY18 Budget: Click here to view.
+Copies are also available in the Auditor's Office.

 Click here to view the Macon County Noise Ordinance.

-A recent amendment to the Open Meetings Act requires an employer who participates in the Illinois Municipal Retirement Fund (IMRF) to post on its website, or at its principal office if it does not have a website, for two (2) different categories of employees: those employees with a total compensation package in excess of $75,000 and those employees with a total compensation package equal to or greater than $150,000.
+Click here to view Compensation Information: A recent amendment to the Open Meetings Act requires an employer who participates in the Illinois Municipal Retirement Fund to post on its website, or at its principal office if it does not have a website, for two (2) categories of employees: those employees with a total compensation package in excess of $75,000 and those employees with a total compensation package equal to or greater than $150,000.
 These changes were part of Public Act 97-609, the pension reform bill.
-The provisions concerning posting on the website become effective on January 1, 2012.
+The provisions concerning posting on the website become effective on January 1, 2012